-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Commodities

-Oil prices continued to rise on a pledge from Saudi Arabia to make significant export cuts next month.
+Oil prices slipped as the opening bell after OPEC reported an increase in its production for May.
+The cartel also said that market rebalancing is taking longer than expected.
+Initially, crude prices had traded higher earlier in the session on a pledge from Saudi Arabia to make significant export cuts next month.
 Reuters reports that Saudi officials, who had faced some skepticism about compliance with OPEC's production cuts, say they're now making real cuts, including 300,000 bpd to Asia for July, although several Asian refiners said they were receiving their full allocation.

+However, OPEC’s monthly report showed output from the group rose by 336,000 bpd in May to 32.14 million barrels per day, led by a recovery in Nigeria and Libya which are exempt from supply cuts.
+The report said the market was rebalancing at a “slower pace.”

-Both Brent crude futures and West Texas Intermediate were higher in early trading on the news.
+Both Brent crude futures and West Texas Intermediate were lower about half an hour before the open of North American markets.

 Also helping bolster crude prices were early signs of a decline in U.S. inventories, which have been drawing market focus in recent weeks as drilling activity ramps up.
 U.S. output has risen by about 10 per cent since the middle of last year.
 But traders this week cited data from market intelligence firm Genscape estimating a draw of more than 1.8 million barrels at the Cushing, Okla., delivery point for U.S. crude futures last week.
 Further U.S. figures from the Energy Information Administration are due on Wednesday.
 LCG analyst Ipek Ozkardeskaya notes that forecasts show that the U.S. stockpiles may have declined by 2.25 million barrels last week, versus a gain of 3.3 million a week earlier.